 Above: The philosopher James Gutman succeeded Tannenbaum as director of the Seminars; and in 1976, Aaron Warner (above, right), professor of economics and Dean of the School of General Studies was appointed as his successor.
-Director Emeritus Robert Belknap (middle right) has been succeeded this year by Robert Pollack (bottom right). endowment.
-Tannenbaum wrote a charter to "protect the spontaneity of the Seminars from an unstructured situation [in which] interference is inevitable, because the desire for general rules and uniformity is irresistible."
-The Director of the Seminars was to be appointed by the President of the University but selected and instructed by a General Committee, consisting of Columbia's President, Provost, and the chairs of all the Seminars.
+Director Emeritus Robert Belknap (middle right) has been suceeded this year by Robert Pollack (bottom right).

 In the four decades since, the number of Seminars has grown to the eighty-five listed in this Directory.
 About half the Seminars that have been founded are still meeting, while half have merged, split, or dissolved.
 James Gutman followed Tannenbaum as Director from 1969 to 1975, followed by Aaron Warner, from 1976 to 2000, and Robert Belknap from 2001 to 2011, when his student Robert Pollack succeeded him.

-2010-2011 ANNUAL REPORT n 2010-2011 the eighty-five active Seminars held about 540 meetings, 311 of them in our seminar rooms on the second floor of the Faculty House.
+2010-2011 ANNUAL REPORT

+n 2010-2011 the eighty-five active Seminars held about 540 meetings, 311 of them in our seminar rooms on the second floor of the Faculty House.
 The cafeteria on the second floor, which mainly served graduate students, was closed last fall.
 Though this loss is regrettable, it has made it easier for the Faculty House staff to set up our meetings.
 They rarely have to work the moveable walls so the setup and transitions have much improved.
 Over the winter break this year, a rug will replace the very old wooden floor on the second floor and this should help with any lingering noise issues.
-It has been a pleasure to work
+It has been a pleasure to work with David Martin, Jeimy Batista, Leslie Robinson, Marlon Alvarez and all the Faculty House staff.
+Scott Wright continues to support the University Seminars and has helped develop a firm partnership here.
+We have adapted to the absence of cashiers and the collection of cash and checks for dinners by rapporteurs is getting smoother.
+Jonathan Bourdett has been with us again this year, making sure the evening meetings run smoothly.
+And we have been very fortunate to receive help from Ivan Lupic, Shakespeare scholar and rapporteur extraordinaire, with our Directory and other tasks in the office.